Montgomery Brawl: Folding Chair Hero Gets Community Service Sentence In Exchange For Guilty Plea

-According to a TMZ article, Reggie Bernard Ray, the man who became an internet celebrity for the way he wielded a folding chair to knock the Sonic rings out of an attacking Anglo-Saxon in the now-infamous Montgomery Brawl, entered a guilty plea for the charge of misdemeanor disorderly conduct.
+According to TMZ, Reggie Bernard Ray, the man who became an internet celebrity for the way he wielded a folding chair to knock the Sonic rings out of an attacking Anglo-Saxon in the now-infamous Montgomery Brawl, entered a guilty plea for the charge of misdemeanor disorderly conduct.

 According to an 11Alive report, this marks the last of the criminal charges connected to the brawl.